moccalotto/kaos/_rulebook/main.md

 There are a number of common terms used in combat:

-**Initiative**: Combat is divided into rounds in which each combatant take one action.
+**Initiative**: Combat is divided into rounds in which the combatants act in turn.
-In the beginning of every combat, each combatant rolls the *initiative* that they use for the rest of that combat: 1d10 * 10 + AGI.
+In the beginning of every combat, each combatant rolls the *initiative* that they use for the rest of that combat: AGI+1d0.
-Each round, combatants act in order of their initiative, highest to lowest.
+Each round, each combatant acts in turn in the order of their initiative, from highest to lowest.

-**Movement**: The battle scene is divided into squares, 1.5 meters on a side.
+**Movement**: The battle scene is divided into squares about a meter on a side.
 Combatants move from square to square like chess pieces.
-The number of squares you can move in a round depends on the action you take and your Movement Rate (MR).
+The number of squares you can move depends on your Movement Rate (MR).

-**Hit Points** (HP): These points represents the number of points of damage you can take before going unconsious.
+**Hit Points** (HP): These points represents the amount damage you can take before going unconsious.
 All characters have STR + TOU + WIL hit points.
-You can be damaged by physical attacks against you, by using magical powers, or by suffering strain from strenuous activity.
+You can be damaged by physical attacks against you, by using magical powers, or by suffering strain from strenuous activity such as taking Surge Actions.

-**Deflection Points** (DP): These points represents the number of times per combat you can deflect a non-magical attack.
-When you are attacked, but before the attacker makes their attack test, you can declare that you thwart the attack by spending a DP.
-There is now no need for the attacker to roll the attack test because it has been deflected.
+**Defense Points** (DP): These points represents the number of times per combat you can try and avoid non-magical attacks.
+When an opponent declares that they want to attack you, but before they actually roll any dice, you can declare that you want to defend against the attack - this makes the attack test *hard* (meaning that the opponent has to roll the attack test twice, and only succeeds if both tests are successful).
+You can also defend against an attack *after* an attacker has successfully struck you.
+This costs 3 DP, and it forces the attacker to re-roll their attack test.

-**Attack Rolls**: To attack someone, you first make a skill test to see if you strike the target.
+**Attack Rolls**: To attack someone, you make a skill test to see if you strike the target.
 Use the applicable skill: Melee Combat or Ranged Combat for physical attack, and Witchcraft or Thaumaturgy for magical attacks.

-If you are making a physical, non-magical attack, the defender can spend a DP to deflect the attack before you make the attack test.
+**Damage Rolls**: Having successfully struck an opponent you determine how many Hit Points your opponent looses by rolling the dice applicable for your weapon and adding your Damage Modifier.
+If you are making a melee attack, your damage modifier is STR÷10.
+If you are making a ranged attack, the damage modifier is PER÷10.
+Magical attacks do not have a damage modifier.

 {:.noprint}
-See the equipment list [here]({{ '/rulebook/equipment/' | prepend: site.baseurl }}) for more info.
+See the equipment list [here]({{ '/rulebook/equipment/' | prepend: site.baseurl }}) for more info on damage dice.

-**Damage Rolls**: Having struck an opponent who failed their Defense Roll, you roll the dice listed for your weapon and add STR / 10.
-Your opponent loose that many Hit Points.

 **Damage Reduction**: If you have Damage Reduction (x) against the type of damage you are about to suffer, you reduce the amount by x points.
+Damage caused by strain cannot be reduced.

 > If you have Damage Reduction 20 against fire, and you suffer 35 points of fire damage,
 > you reduce that damage to 35-20=15 points.